neonotfrommatrix/cella90/README.txt

 (*) Key: use fcn key F12 to open a "javascript console" in your browser and see what might be going wrong: errors and warnings.

+- Class Number: 335

+- Project Number and Name: Project #1 Cella-Rule 90

+- Team name and members: TNK; Tim Parks, Natalie Ottolia, Ken Kumagai;
+//TO BE COMPLETED
+- Introduction:

+- External Requirements

+- Set up and installation:

+- Sample invocation:

+- Features:

+- Bugs (if any):